moritxius-matsuda/LimitedOfflineMode/README.md

-# LimitedOfflineMode - Velocity Plugin
+# LimitedOfflineMode - Velocity & BungeeCord Plugin

 ## 📖 Overview

-This Velocity plugin allows offline accounts to join their online-mode proxy using specific whitelisted accounts in offline mode.
-This is designed exclusively for testing and administrative purposes, eliminating the need for separate testing accounts. **THIS PLUGIN IS NOT COMPATIBLE WITH BUNGEECORD!
-Support is planned for the future**
+This plugin allows offline accounts to join online-mode proxy servers using specific whitelisted usernames in offline mode.
+Supports both **Velocity** and **BungeeCord** proxy platforms.
+This is designed exclusively for testing and administrative purposes, eliminating the need for separate testing accounts.

 ## 🚀 Intended Use Cases